 Face-up Sultan cards can be bought like buildings for a price of 7, with the required currency indicated on the card.
 A player who pays the exact amount gets an extra turn.

 The buyer lays out the card face up in front of them.

-If the player does not like the building type marked on the card, they can remove the cube and reveal an extra tile.
-Now they have to mark one of the two shown buildings on the extra tile.
+If the player does not like the building type marked on the card, they can remove the cube and roll the die again.